My Friend Cayla

-My Friend Cayla was a line of 18 in dolls which uses speech recognition technology in conjunction with an Android or iOS mobile app to recognize the child's speech and have a conversation.
-The doll uses the internet to search what the child said which then answers with what it collected online.
+My Friend Cayla was a line of 18 in dolls which used speech recognition technology in conjunction with an Android or iOS mobile app to recognize a child's speech and perform conversations with users.
+The doll used the internet to search what the user said, and then responded with data that it found online.
 My Friend Cayla was created by Bob Delprincipe, inventor of Cindy Smart and Tekno the Robotic Puppy.
-The doll is banned in Germany as an illegal surveillance device.
+The doll is banned in Germany, since the German government considers it to be a surveillance device.

 Technology

-Cayla functions by sending microphone inputs to an app on an iOS or Android (operating system) device via Bluetooth.
-The app then parses the speech into text and uses keywords to search the Internet for a response.
+Cayla functioned by sending microphone inputs to an app on an iOS or Android device via Bluetooth.
+The app then parsed the speech into text and used keywords from the speech that it heard to search the Internet for a response.
 The app translates the text back into speech and sends it back to the doll, who answers after around a one-second delay.

 Cayla, operated by 3 AA batteries, also has a "personality", with a database containing details of her family, pets, her favorite food, pop star, and film.

-The creator of the doll, Bob Delprincipe, says: "She's not a search engine, she's a seven-year-old girl.
+The creator of the doll, Bob Delprincipe, says "She's not a search engine, she's a seven-year-old girl.
 There are some things she just doesn't know."
 And he argued that though there had been 'intelligent' toys before, there had never been an Internet-connected doll.